citp/privacy-policy-historical/t/th/thr/thrivent.com.md

 **Thrivent Financial will never ask you to provide or confirm your personal information through an e-mail unless you have requested such an e-mail or transaction from us.
 Never respond to an e-mail (especially[unsolicited e-mail](http://www.thrivent.com/phishing.html)) which asks for personal or account information.**

-In other sections of our Web site (e.g., the information request form, Financial Analysis Questionnaire, free offers order forms), we may capture additional information you may supply including telephone number, name of your church, the home city/state of your church, whether or not you are Lutheran, and other personal information in order to fulfill your request.
+In other sections of our Web site (e.g., the information request form, Financial Analysis Questionnaire, free offers order forms, ThriveQ), we may capture additional information you may supply including personal financial information, telephone number, name of your church, the home city/state of your church, whether or not you are Lutheran, and other personal information in order to fulfill your request.

 Top of page

 **What other information do we capture?**
 Thrivent Financial's Web server automatically recognizes your IP address when you visit our site as an anonymous visitor (without logging in).
 It does not recognize your e-mail address.
-However, we do collect your e-mail address if you communicate with us via e-mail, provide your e-mail address to us when completing an online survey, or register at our site for access to secure areas.
+However, we do collect your e-mail address if you communicate with us via e-mail or provide your e-mail address to us when completing an online survey or registering for various sections of our site.

-If you register on our site, please keep your e-mail address up to date in your personal profile.
+If you register on our site, please keep your personal information, including your e-mail address, up to date by following the instructions below.
 This e-mail address will be used by you to retrieve a forgotten password and assist you in using other self-service features.

 Thrivent Financial collects aggregate information about the pages visited within our Web site.
 We also capture browser type and version, and screen resolution.
 This information will assist us in providing a more user-friendly site and to aid in problem resolution if you experience technical difficulties while visiting our site.